Brunch & Batter

 Instructions

-• Preheat the oven to 350°.
-Spray a 12 cup muffin tin with baking spray, or fill with muffin liners.
+• Preheat the oven to 350 degrees F. Line a 12-cup muffin tin with baking spray, or fill with muffin liners.

 • In a large bowl, whisk the flour, baking powder, baking soda, ginger and salt.
 Set aside.